-CAT is the most popular and competitive MBA entrance exam in our country.
+CAT is the most popular MBA entrance exam in our country.
 How can a student excel in this exam?
 This is essentially the question that pervades the mind of almost 2 lakh students every year.
 Does it have a simple one-line answer?
 Not quite, but what you can do is follow an approach that simplifies your preparation and ensures that you are fully prepared for the exam.
 The following steps will help you devise an efficient plan for CAT preparation:

 The first step for acing CAT involves analyzing your strengths and weaknesses.
 CAT preparation is not about being perfect with each and every topic.
 In fact, it revolves around your ability to maximize your potential, and ensure that you are fully aware of your strong areas, and maximize your potential in these.
 There are three major sections that are present in the CAT exam:

 - Data Interpretation and Logical Reasoning (DILR)

 Firstly, for each of these sections, prepare a list of topics and sub-topics.
 Secondly, carry out a quick analysis of all these topics and sub-topics, and classify them into three categories: strong, mediocre and weak.
 It is easier said than done- to identify your strong and weak areas, and we can make assumptions about these, which might not be true.
 The best way to go about this is to analyze your test data and identify which are the areas where you consistently score well.
 Also check your personal comfort level with a particular topic to arrive at your true skill levels in that area.

 Once you are done with the analysis, you need to understand what you need to do for each topic.
 The strong areas require regular revision and practice, the mediocre ones require a revisit of the concepts, and the weak areas need extra time and attention.
 Remember that simply solving tests would be of no use if you are not clear with the concepts.

 As far as the individual sections are concerned, kindly keep the following in mind: